 "Here!
 Hold the torch and get up on my shoulders!"

 "Oh no, you will never make it," I protested feebly.

-Clumsily I got up onto Milad's shoulders and he started the wearisome climb without one word about his own aching knee.
+Clumsily I got up onto Majid's shoulders and he started the wearisome descent without one word about his own aching knee.
 Darkness had fallen long ago and the flickering light of the torch was his only aid in finding footholds.

-Every 20 yards, he had to stop and rest since my 12 stone did their utmost to draw the pith out of him.
-He was not a big guy, but he was strong and tough and he did not give up.
+Every twenty yards, he had to stop and rest since my twelve stone did their utmost to draw the pith out of him.
+He wasn't a big guy, but he was strong and tough and he didn't give up.